sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 * All lessons from this week, and last week's material on APIs.
 * <a href="http://expressjs.com/api.html#app" target="_blank">Express App Docs</a>
-* <a href="https://github.com/sf-wdi-22-23/toEatly_mongoose" target="_blank">toEat.ly</a> (This is a great example of the type of client-server interaction you'll be building.
+* <a href="https://github.com/sf-wdi-22-23/toEatly_mongoose" target="_blank">toEat.ly (mongoose version)</a> (This is a great example of the type of client-server interaction you'll be building.
 DO NOT copy any of this code unless you understand exactly what it's doing.
 You've been warned.)